michel-leonard/C-Quadratic-Sieve/README.md

 - the `./qs test=1` test offers a 2 minute crescendo up to 200+ bits
 - the `./qs test=160` test offers a minute of 160-bit random odd numbers

-Time measurements are only indicative, not all were not made by the same device.
+The time measurements are indicative, not all were taken by the same device.

 # Memory